 The Gallery holds the most extensive collection of portraits in the world.
 The Collection is displayed in London and in a number of locations around the United Kingdom, including several houses managed by the National Trust.
 The Gallery aims to bring history to life through its extensive display, exhibition, research, learning, outreach, publishing and digital programmes.
 These allow us to stimulate debate and to address questions of biography, diversity and fame which lie at the heart of issues of identity and achievement.
 The National Portrait Gallery aims to be the foremost centre for the study of and research into portraiture, as well as making its work and activities of interest to as wide a range of visitors as possible.

-The British Council and the National Portrait Gallery are looking to hire a Caribbean curator who will collaborate with a team of National Portrait Gallery curators on an Instagram residency to launch the Caribbean edition of the Americas IN Britain project.
+The British Council and the National Portrait Gallery are looking to hire a Caribbean-based curator who will collaborate with a team of National Portrait Gallery curators on an Instagram residency to launch the Caribbean edition of the Americas IN Britain project.
 Together, they will work in partnership to collaboratively respond to four significant anniversaries, historic moments and their legacies which mark Caribbean-British people as signifiers in contemporary British society.
 The project team will also include the Head of Social Media at the National Portrait Gallery and Regional Arts Manager Americas, British Council.
+The Caribbean-based curator will propose a suite of images by Caribbean artists in response to the four anniversaries.
+Together with the NPG curators, they will collaborate on linking these images with those from the National Portrait Gallery archives.
+The Caribbean-based curator will draft a brief text to accompany the selected images.
+The paired sets of images from the Caribbean and the UK will be uploaded to the National Portrait Gallery's Instagram page by their media officer.

 The project will span a 5-month digital programme (June-October 2018) and take full advantage of the visibility of National Portrait Gallery’s digital platform (which has 600k followers) supported by a robust social media campaign and mark the launch of the British Council’s Regional Arts Instagram account with this residency.